Saturday, March 8, 2025

 In our day mind/body dualism is widely thought to be scientifically untenable.
 Even many Christian philosophers and scientists assert that the human soul is just a complex property of our body and, as such, cannot exist apart from our body.

-In this post we shall examine the relation between body, mind, and soul.
+In this chapter we shall examine the relation between body, mind, and soul.
 What is the soul?
 How is it related to mind?
 How are both related to the body?
 What does the Bible have to say on these issues?
 Is an immaterial soul essential to Christianity?
 How strong are the objections against mind/body dualism?
 Such questions will be our prime concern.

 What is the Soul?

 Clearly, soul and body are intimately related.
 Physical events can cause mental events (e.g., a blow to my head causes me pain).
 Conversely, mental events can cause physical events (e.g., I decide to write down a mathematical equation).
-This common-sense view is called interactive substance dualism.
-Various forms of it have been dominant throughout history.

 Aristotle, in De Anima (i.e., On the Soul), distinguished between three aspects of the soul: the zoe (the property of life, which included plants and animals), the psucho (a sensitive awareness, which is shared by animals and humans) and the pneuma (the rational mind, which only humans have).

 Similar distinctions were made by Augustine and Thomas Aquinas (1224-74).
 Aquinas viewed the soul as a substance present in any living organism, whether human, dog, or even simple one-cell life.
 The Thomistic soul is a self that directs the formation of the body and mind as the organism grows.
 The soul gives purpose and direction to the developing body.
 This concept of the soul is promoted also by the Christian scholars J.P.
-Moreland & Scott Rae.[3]
-On this view, the soul is present in the body from the moment of conception.
+Moreland & Scott Rae (2000:201).
+On this view the soul is present in the body from the moment of conception.

 Rene Descartes reduced the human soul to the mind, identifying the person with a purely conscious substance.
 He considered the human body to be a material machine controlled by an immaterial spirit, much like a captain steers a ship.
 However, a soul is much more intimately connected to its body than a captain is to his ship.
 This is shown, for example, by the fact that the soul experiences pain when the body is hurt.